networknext/next/docs/source/next_client_t.rst

 The client side of a client/server connection.

-To use a client, create it, then open a session to the server address and start sending packets.
+To use a client, create it, open a session to the server address and start sending packets.

 Packets received from the server are passed to you via a callback function.